 The conference's technical program will focus on core HVAC&R tracks and, with the re-branding of ASHRAE highlighting its efforts in building technology, the Conference presents timely tracks on Large Building Design and Facility Management.

-The Large Building Design track seeks papers that highlight the opportunities presented to the design and construction team with "larger than life" facilities and systems throughout the world.
+The Large Building Design track seeks programs that highlight the opportunities presented to the design and construction team with "larger than life" facilities and systems throughout the world.

-Held in conjunction with the 2013 Winter Conference is the AHR Exposition, Jan.
+Held in conjunction with the 2013 Winter Conference is the ASHRAE co-sponsored AHR Exposition, Jan.
 28-30, 2013, which is expected to attract more than 40,000 visitors and exhibitors.
+For additional information, see www.ahrexpo.com.

-The 2013 ASHRAE Winter Conference program includes additional tracks on HVAC&R Systems and Equipment, HVAC&R Fundamentals and Applications, Refrigeration and a Special Interest Track, which will be determined on the basis of papers and programs received.
+The 2013 ASHRAE Winter Conference program includes additional tracks on HVAC&R Systems and Equipment, HVAC&R Fundamentals and Applications, Refrigeration and a Special Interest Track – Industrial & Transportation Ventilation.

-"I am excited about the potential of the Special Interest Track developing into a mini-conference within the main conference, covering the Industrial and Manufacturing sector that is very prevalent in Texas," Wade Conlan, an ASHRAE member who serves as chair of the technical program for the conference, said.
+"I am excited about the potential of the Industrial & Transportation Ventilation Track developing into a mini-conference within the main conference, covering the Industrial and Manufacturing sector that is very prevalent in Texas," Wade Conlan, an ASHRAE member who serves as chair of the technical program for the conference, said.
 "The conference seeks to draw on the expertise from those markets to present design, construction and operational case studies and generally accepted practices to the conference attendees."

 Contact Info/Tracks